 8. Intrusive popups – no longer tolerated by Google

-Starting January 2017, Google will be cracking down on intrusive popups, also called “interstitials.”
+Starting January 2017, Google cracked down intrusive popups, also called “interstitials.”
 Sites with invasive popups will be penalized in terms of SEO.

 This comes as a result of the increasing traffic on mobile devices, and Google’s aim to make browsing a pleasant experience.